punitda/ComfyRun/README.md

 Pre-requisites

-- Node >v20.x.x - recommend to install via some node version manager like [nvm](https://github.com/nvm-sh/nvm) or [n](https://github.com/tj/n)
+- Node >v20.x.x - recommended to install via some node version manager like [nvm](https://github.com/nvm-sh/nvm) or [n](https://github.com/tj/n)

-Once the node is installed, please run below commands to install and run the app locally
+Once the Node is installed, please run below commands to install and run the app locally

 #### 1. Change directory: